Sebastianjose531/Sai_DevOps/README.md

         git pull origin master

-Create a pull request in the GUI create a branch make some changes and then merge the branch to the master.
+Create a pull request in the GUI create a branch make some changes and then merge the branch to the master!